8. Crosscutting Concepts

 Concepts form the basis for conceptual integrity (consistency, homogeneity) of the architecture.
 Thus, they are an important contribution to achieve inner qualities of your system.

-Some of these concepts cannot be assigned to individual building blocks (e.g. security or safety).
 This is the place in the template that we provided for a cohesive specification of such concepts.

 Form